 Easy DIY Parabolic Microphone

 I've always wanted to own a parabolic microphone to record content for our sound libraries.
-They’re the sonic equivalent to one of those bazooka-sized camera lenses, and the audio captured with them is truly stunning but.... then I wondered, with all the gear we have lying around, could I make one myself?
+They’re the sonic equivalent to one of those bazooka-sized camera lenses, and the audio captured with them is truly stunning but.... then I wondered, with all the gear we have lying around, could I make a parabolic dish reflector myself?

 So a few months ago I decided to go DIY and build one myself.
 It was a huge success, and I wanted to share with you guys how to make one quite easily.